Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 The **goal of Seaplus is to reduce that interfacing effort**, thanks to a set of generic, transverse functions on either side (modules in Erlang, a library in C/C++) and the use of metaprogramming (i.e. the Seaplus parse transform) in order to generate at least a part of the code needed in both sides, while leaving to the developer enough leeway so that he can define precisely the mapping interface that he prefers (ex: with regards to naming, types introduced and used, management of resource ownership, etc.).

-As a result, a Seaplus integration can be seen as a Erl_Interface-based C-Node on steroids.
+As a result, the result of a Seaplus integration can be seen as an easily obtained Erl_Interface-based C-Node on steroids.

 ``Ceylan-Seaplus`` relies on various facilities offered by the `Ceylan-Myriad <http://myriad.esperide.org>`_ toolbox.